replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

     </tr>
     <tr>
       <td>Disable Pushing Images to Registry</td>
-      <td>(Optional) Select this option to allow images to be pushed to your registry from an external process instead of from the app manager.
-Your images are still read from your registry when the application is deployed, but the app manager is not responsible for pushing the images.</td>
+      <td>(Optional) Select this option to disable the app manager from pushing images.
+Make sure that an external process is configured to push images to your registry instead.
+Your images are still read from your registry when the application is deployed.</td>
     </tr>
   </table>